-(23) This scientist inverted his benefactor's temperature scale to create the modern Celsius system.
+(18) This scientist inverted his benefactor's temperature scale to create the modern Celsius system.
 This scientist's major work popularized a scientific racist theory of classifying humans into four groups based on skin tone and alleged personality.
 This scientist's Systema Naturae is credited with standardizing binomial nomenclature and modern taxonomy.
 For the point, name this taxonomist who invented the modern Latin naming convention for organisms.

-ANSWER: Carl Linnaeus (or Carl von Linné; or Carolus Linnæus; prompt on "Linnaean system" or "Linnaean taxonomy")
+ANSWER: Carl Linnaeus (or Carl von Linné; or Carolus Linnæus; prompt on "Linnaean taxonomy" or "Linnaean system")

-(24) Three times this quantity cubed makes up the denominator of the Larmor [[LAR-mor]] formula.
-Exceeding this quantity in a certain medium results in the emission of Cherenkov [[che-REN-kof]] radiation.
+(19) Exceeding this quantity in a certain medium results in the emission of Cherenkov [[che-REN-kof]] radiation.
 Particles that can hypothetically exceed this quantity in a vacuum are known as tachyons [[TAK-ee-ons]].
 Mass energy equivalence is established by a formula that sets energy equal to mass times this quantity squared.
 Represented as "c" in Einstein's formula "e equals mc squared," for the point, what is this rate at which photons move?